raul23/steering-behaviors/README.rst

    In the JavaScript port, green balls serve as a substitute for zombies.
 - Wandering is part of many other kinds of **steering behaviors** (e.g. flocking or evading) and hence has a weigth associated with it (0.25, the lowest value).
-However, for the sake of this wandering project, I didn't take into account the other behaviors but I will eventually port them all in JavaScript.
+However, for the sake of this wandering project, I didn't take into account the other behaviors.
 - When the program starts, I give a **random facing direction** to each green "zombie" unlike in the book's C# code where each zombie starts with a default right facing direction (i.e. a ``(1,0)`` vector).
 Hence, the zombies wander in all kinds of direction
   (left, top, right, bottom) instead of collectively wandering toward the right of the screen.